Starting 5s: Previewing high school girls basketball season in the A-K Valley

 • Four area teams — Burrell, Apollo-Ridge, Riverview, and Springdale — were on the move in the offseason as a result of the latest WPIAL realignment.

-Apollo-Ridge moves down, while Riverview moves up, and the two teams, both playoff qualifiers a year ago, meet in Section 4-2A and will face Ellis School, Frazier Jeannette, and Winchester Thurston.
+Apollo-Ridge moves down, Riverview moves up and the two teams, both playoff qualifiers a year ago, meet in Section 4-2A and will face Ellis School, Frazier Jeannette, and Winchester Thurston.

-Springdale, whose seven wins last year were the most in 11 years, drops down to Class A which features just two sections over the next two-year cycle as opposed to the three from recent alignments.
+Springdale, whose seven wins last season were the most in 11 years, drops down to Class A, which features just two sections over the next two-year cycle as opposed to the three from recent alignments.
 The Dynamos will share a spot in Section 1 with fellow A-K Valley teams St. Joseph and Leechburg as well as Aquinas Academy, Eden Christian, Sewickley Academy, Union and Western Beaver.

 • St. Joseph and Highlands enjoyed a great amount of success over the past several seasons.
 Last year, the Spartans and Golden Rams qualified for the state playoffs.